scenerystack/community/docs/reference/api/alpenglow/RasterChunkReduceData.md

 # RasterChunkReduceData

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/alpenglow/blob/main/js/parallel/raster-clip/RasterChunkReduceData.ts](https://github.com/phetsims/alpenglow/blob/main/js/parallel/raster-clip/RasterChunkReduceData.ts) for the most up-to-date information.

 ## Overview

 (Partial) data for a single clipped chunk, which is reduced and then when complete (isFirstEdge &amp;&amp; isLastEdge) is